 Farnaz Wallace is a thought leader, author, speaker, and strategic consultant focused on helping leaders and companies capitalize on cultural macro trends and define their brand’s winning Value Propositions and sustainable revenue models in today’s fast-changing marketplace.
-As the Founder/CEO of Farnaz Global, she is the go-to-expert for growth. . .
+As the Founder of Farnaz Global, LLC, she is the go-to-expert for growth opportunities on the horizon. . .

 Yes, it’s a New World Marketplace, after all.
 And what is your company doing about it?
 The marketplace is changing, and so are the old cultural paradigms with them.
 A rapid demographics and cultural shift has occurred over the last decade, but it’s not being addressed or spoken to by your strategic planning and branding messages.
 In today’s economy, many companies struggle . . .

-Farnaz Wallace is known as an insightful interpreter and translator of the rapid social and cultural shifts affecting today’s global world.
-She coined the phrase “The New World Marketplace” to help leaders and decision-makers in businesses and communities embrace 3 major macro trends: Women, Youth and Multicultural.
-Her skill as a solution finder and passion . . .
+Farnaz Wallace is known as an insightful interpreter and translator of the rapid social and cultural shifts affecting today’s global business world.
+She coined the phrase “The New World Marketplace” to help businesses and leaders embrace and profit from 3 major macro trends: Women, Youth and Multiculturalism.
+Her skill as a solution finder and passion for. . .